axelfromfrance/GenToken/README.md

 # GenToken
-Token Generator for discotd but u have to test them
+Token Generator for discord but it needs to be tested